Loving others as yourself

 Is low self esteem preventing you from loving others?

 All of Jesus’ teachings can be summed up in Mark 12:28-34: “Love God with all your heart, with all your soul, with all your mind, and with all your strength, and love your neighbor as yourself.”
 When we love God fully, we can’t help but love everyone else — even the “neighbors” who make our lives difficult.
+However, low self esteem interferes with this.

 Think of the person you love the most — the one whom you gladly serve the most, whom you enjoy doing good deeds for and giving good things to.
 This is a reflection of your love for God.
 Now think of the person you love the least (note that I did not say “like the least”) — the one whom you refuse to serve because of how they have hurt you and others.
 This is also a reflection of your love — or lack of it — for God.